davidmreed/ktema-org-zola/_drafts/understanding-collections-in-apex.md

 > If my data gets bigger, how much more work has to be done to process it?

 If the work required to process the data stays the same regardless of the data's growth, the operation executes in _constant time_, in Big-O notation `O(1)`.
 That means that for 10 records and for 100 records, the work required is of the same complexity.
-(Note that this _doesn't_ mean the operations will take exactly the same time).
+(Note that this _doesn't_ mean the operations will take precisely the same clock time).

 If the work grows at the same rate as the data, the operation executes in _linear time_, or `O(N)`.
 That means that 100 records would require 10 times as much work as 10 records.

 If the work grows exponentially as the data grows, the operation executes in _exponential time_, such as `O(N^2)`.
 That means that 100 records would require _100_ times as much work as 10 records.
+There are also other classes of complexity that grow faster than linear, but are not exponential.

+If you dig into algorithms, you'll find lots of other Big-O classes, but these are what we need for an introductory discussion.

 We always want to design our code in a way that keeps the computational complexity as low as possible for any given problem, to ensure that our code remains performant as data scales, to avoid governor limit exceptions, and to provide a good experience for our users.
 Not all problems can be reduced to constant time, or even linear time, but recognizing the three cases in our use of collections allows us to make informed decisions about the safeguards we need to protect our code, data, and users.